Jhanny-Kin/BiliBili-Video-Tracer/README.md

 Run [ pip install bs4 requests ] in terminal for module dependency

+Overview: This short script help you gather six statistics about a video posted on BiliBili, specifically the numbers of views, bullet comments, likes, coins, collects, and shares.
+Please look at the scripts before running them for more instructions.

-Auto version: you can use it for either tracing a video in crontab or running at the backend of you computer, and all information will be stored in an addition text file in the same folder of the script.
+Auto version: You can use it for either tracing a video in crontab or running at the backend of you computer, and all information will be stored in an addition text file in the same folder of the script.

-Manual version: the script only pulls the video information once, but it includes a simple interface and some extra info as well.
+Manual version: The script only pulls the video information once, but it includes a simple interface and some extra info as well.
 Nothing is going to be stored, so it's just for test before you use the auto version.

 Note: The minimum time between two runs of the script is one minute as BiliBili refrash the data every minute.